Ormica-LLC/mbh/src/pages/faq.md

           professional home buyer: I buy houses that meet my purchasing criteria.
 From there I may repair the house and resell it to another homeowner or keep it as a rental ourselves.
-      - content: >-
-          Of course!
+      - content: "# **Q: \_Do you pay fair prices for properties?**\n\nOf course!
 I am happy to manage Twitter, LinkedIn, Instagram, Facebook and any other social media platform you wish to maintain.
-This includes both posting relevant and interesting content, and replying to questions and comments from your audience.
+This includes both posting relevant and interesting content, and replying to questions and comments from your audience.\n"
       - title: How do you base your pricing?
         content: >-
           Depending on the scope and timeline of your content needs, we can work